 When to see a doctor

-Also, if you experience symptoms of hypoglycemia several times a week, see your doctor.
+If you experience symptoms of hypoglycemia several times a week, see your doctor.
 You may need to change your medication dosage, change the type of medication you take or make other adjustments to your diabetes treatment program.

-Hypoglycemia — defined as blood sugar below 70 milligrams per deciliter (mg/dL) or 4 millimoles per liter (mmol/L) — occurs when there's too much insulin and not enough sugar (glucose) in your blood.
 Hypoglycemia is most common among people who take insulin, but it can also occur if you're taking oral diabetes medications.

 Common causes of diabetic hypoglycemia include: